friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

     - **n** - **native memory**: Memory is allocated and managed by the ECS.
     BenchmarkDotNet does not monitor allocations of native memory.
-    Bugs in game code or ECS may result in memory corruption / access violation.
+    Bugs in game code or ECS related to native memory may result in memory corruption / access violation.

 <br/>